How to Arrange for Cremation

 Your cremation preparations might include scheduling a witnessing, which some crematories allow.
 If you prepare a cremation service, you can request that family members witness the cremation for final closure.
 If you would like to be there when the body is cremated, you will have to arrange with the crematory for a specific day and time.

-Arrange a Cremation Service
+How to Arrange a Cremation Service

 Arrange a cremation service based on your preferences and budget.
 You can choose to have no cremation services at all, or you could have several options for family and friends to pay their respects to the deceased.